 Bring US dollars and change for local currency (Kyats).
 Ensure you change money in Yangon as there will be no access to cash once we leave the capital.
 Bills should be in perfect condition (no marks, tears or folds), issued since 2006 and WITHOUT a serial number starting with AB or CB.
-The latest (2009) $100 bills currently get the best exchange rate.
+Newer, larger bills tend to get the best exchange rate.
 Yangon tenders accept USD but outside of the city, only Kyats will be accepted.
 Many credit or debit cards will not work in Burma, please check with your bank.
-TOM?

-The following is Secret Compass’s recommended kit list for the 2017 expedition to Burma.
+The following is Secret Compass’s recommended kit list for our expedition to Burma.
 You will be required to carry your essentials such as water and jackets, with the rest of your personal equipment and group gear to be carried by porters.

 Secret Compass has arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.

 RUCKSACK/DUFFLE BAG: 50-70ltr, all your personal gear needs to fit easily into this pack which will be carried by a porter.